mcu-tools/mcuboot/docs/design.md

-If the swap status region indicates that the images are not contiguous, mcuboot determines the type of swap operation that was interrupted by reading the `swap type` field in the active image trailer, and then resumes the operation.
+If the swap status region indicates that the images are not contiguous, mcuboot determines the type of swap operation that was interrupted by reading the `swap info` field in the active image trailer and extarcting the swap type from bits 0-3 then resumes the operation.
 In other words, it applies the procedure defined in the previous section, moving image 1 into the primary slot and image 0 into the secondary slot.
 If the boot status indicates that an image part is present in the scratch area, this part is copied into the correct location by starting at step e or step h in the area-swap procedure, depending on whether the part belongs to image 0 or image 1.

 After the swap operation has been completed, the boot loader proceeds as though it had just been started.